The-Animonculory/Anvil/README.md

 Downloading and installing Anvil can take a while depending on your internet connection and computer.
 To install Anvil, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
-2. Tick the checkbox that says `Show Unofficial Modlists`.
-Scroll down until you see Anvil.
-3. Press the download button on Anvil and wait for it to download.
+2. Press the download button on Anvil and wait for it to download.
-4. Set the installation folder to be somewhere like C:\Games\Anvil. **Do not install it to your desktop or downloads folder.**
+3. Set the installation folder to be somewhere like C:\Games\Anvil. **Do not install it to your desktop or downloads folder.**
-5. The download location does not need to be on a SSD but it makes installing a bit faster.
+4. The download location does not need to be on a SSD but it makes installing a bit faster.
-6. Press the play button to begin.
+5. Press the play button to begin.
-7. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
+6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
-8. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
+7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ***